bykbaya/bykbaya/README.md

 - 👀 I’m interested in AI, Mobile and Web Development
 - 🌱 I’m currently learning Nextjs, Azure Ai, etc
 - 💞️ I’m looking to collaborate on all kind of projects including AI and Opensource
-- 📫 How to reach me:
+- 📫 How to reach me: my github, email, etc
-- 😄 Pronouns:
+- 😄 Pronouns: -
 - ⚡ Fun fact: Coding is like a fun puzzle to assemble !!

 <!---